-The following options would be explored for accommodating additional high school students from the Rock Spring Master Plan:
+The following options would be explored for accommodating additional high school students from the Rock Spring Sector Plan:

 - Build an addition at Walter Johnson High School.
-The high school currently has a capacity of 2,335 students.
-Long-term enrollment projections for the school show enrollment reaching 3,500 students by the year 2045.
-This projected enrollment does not include any of the students that would be generated by the White Flint 2 and Rock Spring plans.
-If the high school capacity was increased to 3,500 students or more, it may be possible to accommodate the build-out of the White Flint 2 and Rock Spring plans. - A second approach being considered to address high school enrollment growth in the Walter Johnson Cluster is the reopening of the former Woodward High School on Old Georgetown Road, located between the Rock Spring and White Flint 2 plan areas.
+The high school had a capacity in the fall of 2017 of 2,330 students.
+However, long-term enrollment projections for the school show enrollment reaching 4,010 students by the year 2032.
+This projected enrollment does not include all of the students that would be generated by the White Flint 2 and Rock Spring plans. - A second approach being considered to address high school enrollment growth in the Walter Johnson Cluster is the reopening of the former Woodward High School on Old Georgetown Road, located between the Rock Spring and White Flint 2 plan areas.
 By reopening this facility, and expanding it over time, it is thought that all of the high school enrollment increases from the 2010 White Flint Sector Plan and the White Flint 2 and Rock Spring plans could be accommodated.
-An addition at Woodward could take the school up to a 2,000 or 2,400 student capacity. - Beyond the approaches mentioned above, reassignment of students from the Walter Johnson Cluster to high schools with available capacity, or with the ability to have their capacities increased, could be considered.
+An addition at Woodward could take the school up to a 2,000 or 2,400 student capacity.

+• Beyond the approaches mentioned above, reassignment of students from the Walter Johnson Cluster to high schools with available capacity, or with the ability to have their capacities increased, could be considered.
 Currently most high schools adjacent to the Walter Johnson Cluster are projected to have enrollments above their capacities, and will already be built out to the high end of the desired enrollment size of 2,400 students.
 The exception to this situation is Rockville High School.
 Although this school is projected to be fully enrolled in the next six years, it is relatively small by current standards with a capacity for 1,570 students.
 If an addition could be built at this high school, then reassignment of students to the high school could be considered in the future.

-Parks, Trails, and Open Space
+4.1.2 Parks, Trails, and Open Space

-Parks, trails, and open space recommendations for the Rock Spring Master Plan area are informed by the 1992 North Bethesda/Garrett Park Master Plan and the 2012 Park, Recreation and Open Space Plan (PROS).
+Parks, trails, and open space recommendations for the Rock Spring Sector Plan area are informed by the 1992 North Bethesda/Garrett Park Master Plan and the 2012 Park, Recreation and Open Space Plan (PROS).
 The 2012 PROS Plan states that the following facilities are needed in the downcounty areas:

 - Rectangular Fields

 - Playgrounds

 - Tennis Courts

 - Dog Parks

 - Skate Parks

 - Community Open Space

 - Community Gardens

 - Trail Connections

 The 1992 North Bethesda/Garrett Park Master Plan recommended an urban amenity open space in Rock Spring.
 The 1992 Plan defines such spaces as serving high activity areas near work places.
-They can provide landscaped sitting areas, walkways, and limited active recreational opportunities.
+"They can provide landscaped sitting areas, walkways, and limited active recreational opportunities.
 They can provide a buffer between residential areas and other land uses.
 The most heavily used urban amenity open spaces are adjacent to employment centers, where they provide a place for workers to eat lunch, read, socialize, and relax.
 These open spaces may be less heavily used at other times, but play equipment should be available for use by neighborhood children on weekends." (page 234).
 Additionally, the 1992 Plan outlined performance objectives for the urban amenity open spaces, including that they should be located within a five- to ten-minute walk of users; the needs of the elderly should be considered; and the spaces should serve a significant number of children and nearby residents.